 Meet The Team

-Meet Nate - an atypical 30-year-old extrovert on the brink of what he's calling his quarter life crisis.
+An atypical 31-year-old extrovert on the brink of what he's calling his quarter-life crisis.
 Like Wade, Nate had dreamt of taking an epic cycling trip for quite some time.
 When Nate was 16 years old he was hit by a car crossing the street.
 Life hasn't been the same since.
 After years of recovery, he's found himself consistently driven to test his physical/mental limits through feats of physical and mental endurance.

-In his spare time, Nate loves playing board games/role playing games, binge watching Netflix or being outside.
+In his spare time, Nate loves playing board games/role-playing games, binge-watching Netflix or being outside.
 He has a crush on most people he meets and is a sucker for love.
 He considers himself addicted to music, an anti-capitalist, arts supporter, activist, and environmentalist.
-He's been vegan for over 11 years now and straight edge his entire life.
+He's been vegan for over 12 years now and straight edge his entire life.
 He works full time as a Life Coach & Facilitator supporting high school youth in the north end of Hamilton and part-time teaching Environmental Sustainability at Mohawk College.

 Nate considers completing N&W's Ride to Remember to be one of the most meaningful accomplishments in his life.
 The ride for him was a way to process the complex feelings of loss and powerlessness that Alzheimer often has over the loved one of those gone or suffering.
 It also served as a great opportunity to make a positive contribution to the important work being done by the Alzheimer Society of Canada.

-Meet Wade – an ordinary father of 2 who at the time of the Ride to Remember was 38 years old and looking to fulfil a dream by riding across Canada with the support of his beautiful wife (take a moment and consider just how supportive that is to allow him to leave for 34 straight days…).
-Wade originally tried to do this as a University graduation present to himself, and after months of training, he was hit by a car near his house on his last training ride.
+An ordinary father of 2 who at the time of the Ride to Remember was 38 years old and looking to fulfill a dream by riding across Canada with the support of his beautiful wife (take a moment and consider just how supportive that is to allow him to leave for 34 straight days…).
+Wade was originally planning to do this ride when he graduated from university, and after months of training, he was hit by a car near his house on his last training ride.
 Thankfully the only things that were permanently damaged were his common sense and his bike.

 15 or so years later Wade went out West to visit family and saw people cycling and the dream was rekindled!

 Though Wade’s immediate family at the time of the ride had not been directly touched with the terrible affliction that is Alzheimer’s Disease, the Alzheimer Society of Canada was in his eyes a worthy cause he felt honoured to raise money for while striking an item off of his bucket list.